 It is often a 'healing' process, as a loving mother or father, to come to terms with having sons who were circumcised without their parents being fully informed.
 We are sometimes victims of a myth-filled society along with our children.
 You do not need to feel guilt about it now - when we know better, we do better.
 You did the best you could with the information you had at the time and there are many moms and dads in your shoes.

-In case you are interested, the following are letters and articles and threads written by others who have apologized to their sons for what happened to them/was taken from them.
-They are all intactivists today, working in their own unique ways to save others from the same.
-Some of the letters and stories are just beautiful, and as heart-felt as a mother's or father's love can possibly be.
+The following are items written by others who have apologized to their sons for what happened to them/was taken from them.
+They are all intact advocates today, working in their own unique ways to save others from the same.
+The letters and stories are just beautiful, and as heart-felt as a mother's or father's love can possibly be.

 My Beautiful Boy, I am Sorry